-All participants and household members in NACA's programs and services must sign the NACA Agreement and the E-consent Agreement, which authorizes documents to be signed electronically, by the time of the initial counseling session (i.e., Intake Session).
+Members are all adults 21 years and older who may be living in the future home or accessing any of NACA's programs and services ("Members").
 The NACA Agreement governs membership and participation in NACA's programs, services, the NACA Mortgage, participation requirements, advocacy, and curricula which NACA offers or may offer in the future.
 The NACA Agreement also includes authorization to access your credit report and other information, disclosures, releases, responsibilities, obligations and privacy matters.
 By signing the NACA Agreement, you become a NACA Member and acknowledge your consent to these terms to participate in NACA.